MrMitch/realdebrid-CLI/README.md

 -p    Password.
 Provide a password for protected downloads.
 -q    Quiet mode.
 No output will be generated.
 -t    Test mode.
 Perform all operations EXCEPT file downloading.
--T    Timeout.
-The maximum number of seconds to wait for a download to start.'
 ```

 `LINK` can be set of URLs to files you want to download (i.e. http://host.com/myFile.zip) or the path to a file containing them.